sjstein/R8-Industry-Tool/instructions.md

 - **Incoming cars**: Number of producer configurations
 - **Process in Blocks**: Whether the industry processes cars in blocks
 #### Find/replace:
 In the lower right corner of the main window there is a `find` button.
-This will bring up a dialog allowing you to search / replace strings in the industry symbol, local name, and outbound tag fields.
+This will bring up a dialog allowing you to search / replace strings in the industry symbol, local name, and processed tag fields.

 ### Editing an Industry
 1. **Double-click** any row in the table to open the detail dialog